14 min read

 Spam and Toxic Behaviour

-Use registration approval, CAPTCHA, and automated spam filters.
+Use registration approval and automated spam filters as a baseline.
+CAPTCHA adds a second layer for high-traffic registration pages.
 Set clear rules from day one and enforce them consistently.
-BuddyPress plugins like BuddyPress Moderation Pro give you advanced tools for managing community behaviour.
+BuddyPress Moderation Pro gives you advanced tools for managing community behaviour, including content reporting and automatic suspension thresholds.

 Category Overload

 Start with 4-6 categories maximum.
 Too many empty categories makes a forum look dead.
-It’s always better to split a busy category later than to launch with 20 empty ones.
+Split a busy category later rather than launching with 20 empty ones.

 Poor Mobile Experience